anukat2015/DrEWE/README.md

 ### [Berries](https://github.com/carloscrespog/DrEWE/tree/master/Berries)

-Raspberry Pi software
+Raspberry's scripts and modules that communicate with GSN and/or SPIN to produce events, make actions and handle requests.

 ### [Drools](https://github.com/carloscrespog/DrEWE/tree/master/Drools)

 Module in charge of processing events and ordering actions.
-It consists in two different rule engines that work together: the Drools-based engine and the SPIN-based engine
+It consists in two different rule engines that work together: the Drools-based engine and the SPIN-based engine.

 ### [GSN](https://github.com/carloscrespog/DrEWE/tree/master/GSN)